 Dismissal at the end of a contract

-Dismissal at the end of a fixed-term or specified-purpose contract may be considered unfair under the Unfair Dismissals Acts.
-However, the employer can prevent this by meeting these 3 conditions:
+Dismissal at the end of a fixed-term or specified-purpose contract may be considered ‘unfair’ under the Unfair Dismissals Acts.
+However, the employer can prevent this by meeting 3 conditions:

-- The contract must be in writing and must set out the specific duration of the fixed-term contract or, in the case of a specified-purpose contract, the object of the contract.
+- The contract must be in writing and set out the specific duration of the fixed-term contract (or, in the case of a specified-purpose contract, the object of the contract)

-- The contract must contain a specific clause stating that the expiry of the contract will not make it liable to a claim under the Unfair Dismissals Acts.
-If these conditions are not met, then you may be able to claim for unfair dismissal despite having been employed under a fixed-term or specified-purpose contract, as long as you are eligible to claim (see ‘Rules’ above).
+- The contract must contain a specific clause stating that the expiry of the contract will not make it liable to a claim under the Unfair Dismissals Acts

 Employees cannot be employed on a series of fixed-term contracts indefinitely.

-The only exception to this statutory provision is where there are objective grounds justifying the renewal of a fixed term contract.
-The employer must be able to demonstrate that a further renewal is appropriate and necessary to achieve a legitimate objective.
+The only exception is where your employer has objective grounds justifying the renewal of your fixed-term contract.
+The employer must prove that a further renewal is appropriate and necessary to achieve a legitimate objective.

-Therefore, even if an employer excludes the unfair dismissals legislation in the manner described above, an adjudicator of the Workplace Relations Commission will consider whether the use of such contracts was wholly or partly to avoid the employee having the protection of the unfair dismissals legislation.
-If it is considered that this was the case and the contracts were not separated by more than 3 months and the job was at least similar, then the case can be dealt with as if there was continuous employment and the employer will be required to justify the dismissal in the normal manner.
+So, even if the employer excludes the unfair dismissals legislation in the manner described above, an adjudicator at the Workplace Relations Commission (WRC) will consider whether the use of such contracts was wholly or partly to avoid you having the protection of the unfair dismissals legislation.

-For information on seeking redress under the Acts contact Workplace Relations Commission's Information and Customer Service.
+Get information about unfair dismissals from the Workplace Relations Commission's Information and Customer Service.